FOUNDERS FORUM EVENTS LLP

 FROM OUR NETWORK OF FOUNDERS FORUM GROUP COMPANIES, OTHER ORGANISATIONS OR PUBLICLY AVAILABLE SOURCES

-Our events are invite-only and we are committed to connecting the highest calibre of guests and curating the mix of people in the room to ensure that we can bring together the right people.
+Our Gala is invite-only and we are committed to connecting the highest calibre of guests and curating the mix of people in the room to ensure that we can bring together the right people.
 This means that we sometimes need to look outside our existing network (which includes previous event attendees and invitees) to the wider Founders Forum Group and partner organisations for suggestions of, and introductions to, contacts who might benefit from our events and services.
 We may also research publicly available sources (e.g. LinkedIn and other professional networking sites) to identify business contacts who are likely to be interested in our events and services.
 We will collect limited Identity and Contact Data for this purpose and use this information to contact you with an invitation to an event or to discuss speaking engagements.
 We may also use this information to contact you about potential sponsorship or partnership opportunities.
 Where we contact you, we will provide a simple way for you to object to us contacting you further.

 HOW WE USE YOUR PERSONAL INFORMATION

-We will use your personal information in the following circumstances:
+In relation to the Gala, we will use your personal information in the following circumstances:

 - Where we need to comply with a legal or regulatory obligation.